 All you wonderful people who are considering trying out this vegan lifestyle that everyone is talking about lately, I have here 8 things you need to know about being vegan.

 Eight tips.
 Eight honest confessions.
 Eight reasons to go vegan.

 I want you to open your heart right now and allow me to show you the beauty of veganism and the wonderful experiences vegans have due to choosing compassion over death and suffering.

-Going vegan can be challenging, I already covered that many times, but it’s also liberating and beautiful.
+Going plant-based can be challenging, I already covered this many times, but it’s also liberating and beautiful.
 You learn how your footprints affect everyone around you and you become more aware of your choices.

 It is surprising how much changes in your life once you start to eat food that is alive and you leave corpses behind.

 Living a vegan lifestyle means living according to your deepest values of compassion and kindness.

 Here are 8 things you need to know about being vegan:

 - It takes time to fully transition.
 Changing our habits takes time.
 You will need to learn how to feel comfortable shopping for food and cooking without animal products.
 It also takes time to change your makeup bag to include completely vegan and cruelty-free products, but the journey towards having a vegan beauty bag is fun.
 You get to learn interesting facts, you meet awesome people and you test yourself on how much you really want to change your lifestyle.